Graham hits 10 3s, Hornets spoil Russell’s return 106-91

 CHARLOTTE, N.C.
+(AP)It’s only December but Devonte’ Graham is making a strong case for the NBA’s Most Improved Player.

-(AP)Devonte Graham made 10 3-pointers and scored 33 points, and the Charlotte Hornets spoiled D’Angelo Russell’s return to the court with a 106-91 victory over the Golden State Warriors on Wednesday night.
+Graham added to his growing resume on Wednesday night, knocking down 10 of 16 3-pointers and finishing with 33 points as the Charlotte Hornets spoiled D’Angelo Russell’s return to the court with a 106-91 victory over the Golden State Warriors.
+He also had nine assists and seven rebounds with only two turnovers.

-Graham was 10 of 16 from beyond the arc and also dished out nine assists and had seven rebounds for the Hornets (9-14), who stopped a two-game slide.

-Backcourt mate Terry Rozier added 25 points, seven assists and seven rebounds as the Hornets built a 19-point, second-half lead and hung on.
+Granted, Graham’s effort came against the struggling Warriors (4-19), but Hornets coach James Borrego said the second-year guard deserves to be at the top of the MIP conversation.

+”He’s not just doing it every other game or every third game or fourth game, he’s doing this consistently night after night,” Borrego said. ”It’s not like he wasn’t on that scouting report tonight.
+I guarantee you (Warriors coach) Steve (Kerr) had him at the top of the report, just like he will be on Friday night.”

 Russell finished with 18 points on 7-of-13 shooting in 25 minutes after missing the last nine games with a right thumb sprain.